First Blog about My First Blog — on display

 Common examples: <input>, <button>, <select>, <textarea>

-Think of inline-block as the best of both worlds.
+inline-block is the best of both worlds.
 Elements sit side by side like inline — but they do respect width, height, and vertical margins.

 button {